peterneave/rust/README.md

 The logo is a bike ring because most of the developers who started Rust [like to ride bikes](https://bugzilla.mozilla.org/show_bug.cgi?id=680521)

----

-Graydon Hoare created Rust as personal project while working at Mozilla Research in 2006.

-He realised that memory safety bugs where likely causing the elevator to break down in his apartment building.

->It’s ridiculous that we computer people couldn’t even make an elevator that works without crashing!

 ## Mascot

 Ferris the Crab.
 When you learn Rust you become a Rustacean.